NoteDance/Note/README.md

 1. not parallel computing gradient and optimizing.(kernel.PO=1)
 2. parallel computing gradient and optimizing.(kernel.PO=2)

-parallel optimization may cause training instability but it can make the loss function jump out of the local minimum.
+parallel optimization may cause unstable training but it can make the loss function jump out of the local minimum.

 neural network example:https://github.com/NoteDancing/Note-documentation/tree/main/Note%204.0%20documentation/DL/neural%20network